Jedidiah82/Analytics-GIS-GeoAI-Portfolio/1_BigData_and_ML/2_UNSW_NB15_Intrusion_Detection/README.md

 - Add **Kafka + Spark Streaming** for real-time IDS
 - Export features → SIEM (Splunk / ELK)
 - Test Gradient Boosting or deep learning models

+---

+**Academic Disclosure:**
+This project is based on coursework submitted as part of an MSc in Big Data Technologies.
+All analysis, code, and visualizations were independently produced by the author.
+No confidential or proprietary materials are included.